Comparator Circuits over Finite Bounded Posets: Introduction

 There has been a recent spurt of activity in the characterization of $\CC$.
 Cook et al.~\cite{Cook12} showed that the class $\CC$ is robust even if the complexity of the many-one reduction to the comparator circuit value problem is varied from $\AC^0$ to $\NL$.
 They also gave a characterization of the class \CC\ in terms of a computational model (comparator circuit families).
 Their main contribution in this regard is the introduction of a universal comparator circuit that can simulate the computation of a comparator circuit given as input (to the universal circuit).
 Comparison of $\CC$ with the class $\NC$ has interesting implications to the corresponding computational restrictions.
 For example, hardness for the class $\CC$ is conjectured to be evidence that the problem is not efficiently parallelizable.
 This intuition was further strengthened by Cook et al.~\cite{Cook12} by showing that there are oracle sets relative to which $\CC$ and $\NC$ are incomparable (\NC\ is the class of all languages efficiently solvable by parallel algorithms).
 In addition, it is conjectured in \cite{Cook12} that the classes $\NC$, $\SC$ and $\CC$ are pairwise incomparable.

-\paragraph{\textbf{Our Results \& Techniques:}} In this paper, we study the computational power of comparator circuits working over arbitrary fixed finite bounded posets (and sub-families of the family of all finite bounded posets).
-Informally, instead of 0 and 1, the values used while computation could be any element from the poset and the AND and OR gates compute (non-deterministically) maximal lower bounds and minimal upper bounds over the poset respectively.
+\paragraph{\textbf{Our Results \& Techniques:}} In this paper, we study the computational power of comparator circuits working over arbitrary fixed finite bounded posets.
+Informally, instead of 0 and 1, the values used throughout the computation could be any element from the poset and the AND and OR gates compute maximal lower bounds and minimal upper bounds over the poset respectively.
 We define this model formally in section~\ref{sec:general}.
 We obtain the following results:

 \begin{itemize} \item There exist Universal Comparator Circuits for comparator circuits irrespective of the underlying bounded poset.
-(Proposition~\ref{prop:univ-cir}, Section~\ref{sec:general})
+(Proposition~\ref{prop:univ-cir}, Section~\ref{sec:general}.)

 \item Comparator circuits of polynomial size over fixed finite distributive lattices capture the class \CC.
 (Theorem~\ref{thm:CC}, Section~\ref{sec:P}).
 This leads to a new way to show that a problem is in the class $\CC$.
 That is, by designing a comparator circuit over a fixed finite lattice and then showing that the lattice is distributive.
-There are lattice theoretic techniques known (cf. $M_3$-$N_5$ Theorem \cite{lattice-text}) for showing that a lattice is distributive, this generalization might be independent interest.
+(An application of this method to design $\CC$ algorithms for the stable matching problem can be found in \cite{MayrS92}.
+See also Section {6.2} in \cite{Cook12}).
+Since there are lattice theoretic techniques known (cf. $M_3$-$N_5$ Theorem \cite{lattice-text}) for showing that a lattice is distributive, this alternate definition of the class $\CC$ using comparator circuits over distributive lattices might be of independent interest.